HAPPY GARDEN, HAPPY BEES

 Support homeless bees and make a bee hotel:

-Provide bees with safe habitats by creating a man-made bee nesting site that can act as a shelter for bees whose homes have been destroyed.
+Provide bees with safe habitats by creating a man-made bee nesting site that can act as a shelter for bees.
+This will help those whose homes have been destroyed.
 Use non-treated wood and try shelter it from the weather.